bjonnh/fpga_class_psone/web/content/requirements/_index.md

 You need a few things installed on your computer BEFORE THE CLASS:

-- OSS-CAD
-- Yosys
+- OSS-CAD and Yosys (you have instructions on the next pages for Linux, MacOS and Windows)
 - A text editor you love and trust and are comfortable with
+- git clone https://github.com/bjonnh/fpga_class_psone/ (update with git pull the day of the class)

-And you need to be able to setup your own networks (so no work locked computers) and install software from the internet (so no parental lock or other insanities).
+And you need to be able to setup your own networks (so no work-locked computers) and install software from the internet (so no parental lock or other insanities).

 Make sure you don't try it for the first time on the day of the class, you will be unhappy and we will be as well.

-### VM using VirtualBox
-What we highly recommend for Windows and Mac users is to install a Ubuntu virtual machine, follow the Linux instructions and share the USB device with the VM.

-We may be distributing a VM image that has everything preinstalled if we have time to go throught it.

-Go to the settings of the VM, Ports, USB and add the device JTAG device.